World stocks near four-week high on U.S.-China trade optimism, oil climbs

 European bourses took the cue with the pan-European STOXX 600 gaining 0.6 percent with both German .GDAXI and French .FCHI benchmarks jumping 1 percent.

-U.S. stock futures ESc1 also firmed, pointing to another strong day on Wall Street after the S&P 500 .SPX gained nearly 1 percent on Tuesday.
+U.S. stock futures also firmed, pointing to another strong day on Wall Street after the S&P 500 .SPX gained nearly 1 percent on Tuesday.

 “The positive news around the trade talks is giving a boost to risk assets – it’s what the global economy needs to see,” said Chris Scicluna, head of economic research at Daiwa Capital Markets in London.